HOW ACQUIRED: Traded to Philadelphia on Aug. 4, 2016. Re-signed with the team on Dec. 29, 2016.

-Outside MLS: Signed his first professional contract with Hammarby (SWE) in 2007 instead of returning to Boston College for his senior year … made 55 appearances and scored 21 goals at Hammarby – including 15 goals in 2008 – before moving to Sochaux in July 2009 … made eight appearances before sustaining serious injuries in a car accident on Oct.
-13 in Washington, D.C., while on National Team duty for the United States … ultimately recovered from his injuries and resumed training with Sochaux in April of 2010 … made his first gameday roster since the accident on Dec.
-19, 2010, against Bordeaux … loaned to D.C.
+Outside MLS: Signed his first professional contract with Hammarby (SWE) in 2007 made 55 appearances and scored 21 goals at Hammarby – including 15 goals in 2008 – before moving to Sochaux in July 2009 made eight appearances before sustaining serious injuries in a car accident on Oct.
+13 in Washington, D.C., while on National Team duty for the United States.
+Ultimately recovered from his injuries and resumed training with Sochaux in April of 2010 finally making his first gameday roster since the accident on Dec.
+19, 2010.
+Loaned to D.C.
 United on Feb.
-15, 2011 … returned to Sochaux at the end of the 2011 MLS season … moved to Randers FC (Denmark) at the start of the 2012-13 season … made 23 appearances with Randers, all as a substitute, before joining the Revs on loan on Aug.
-9, 2013 … while in college, played with the PDL Westchester Flames, scoring six goals in nine games.
+15, 2011 and returned to Sochaux at the end of the 2011 MLS season eventually moving to Randers FC (Denmark) at the start of the 2012-13 season.
+Davies made 23 appearances with Randers, all as a substitute, before joining the Revs on loan on Aug.
+9, 2013.

-U.S. National Team: A veteran of the U.S. National Team program, including the senior national team, the Under-23s, Under-20s and Under-18s ... has 17 caps at the senior international level, and has scored four goals while adding three assists... first goal with the Men’s National Team came Oct.
-15, 2008, in a World Cup Qualifier against Trinidad & Tobago, while his first cap came on June 2, 2007 against China ... made a career-high 13 appearances – scoring three goals – in 2009, including five appearances in final-round World Cup Qualifiers ... was one of only two players that year to appear in final-round qualifying, the Confederations Cup and the CONCACAF Gold Cup ... a member of the 2008 U.S. Olympic Team in Beijing, and made five appearances in Olympic qualifying and the Olympic Games.
+INTERNATIONAL: 17 caps for the US senior national team has scored four goals while adding three assists.
+First goal with the Men’s National Team came Oct.
+15, 2008, in a World Cup Qualifier against Trinidad & Tobago. made a career-high 13 appearances – scoring three goals – in 2009, including five appearances in final-round World Cup Qualifiers ... was one of only two players that year to appear in final-round qualifying, the Confederations Cup and the CONCACAF Gold Cup ... a member of the 2008 U.S. Olympic Team in Beijing, and made five appearances in Olympic qualifying and the Olympic Games.